Next-ITS/nextits.github.io/docs/parameters.md

 | `--chimeranov_mindiv`           | `mindiv` parameter for de novo chimera identification                            | 0.8           |
 | `--chimeranov_minh`             | `minh` parameter for de novo chimera identification                              | 0.28          |
 | `--chimeranov_xn`               | `xn` parameter for de novo chimera identification                                | 8.0           |

+NextITS employs a two-pronged strategy to detect chimeras:

+1. ***De novo* Detection**:
+  This algorithm identifies chimeras without relying on reference data.
+  To mitigate the risk of false-positive detections, sequences flagged as chimeras by the *de novo* method are not discarded instantly.
+  Instead, they're assigned a chimeric score.
+Filtering based on this score can be conducted in subsequent analysis stages (refer to Step-2 for more details).

+2. **Reference-based Detection**:
+  This method leverages a reference database in the UDB format.
+  An example of such a database is accessible at: [https://owncloud.ut.ee/owncloud/s/iaQ3i862pjwYgdy](https://owncloud.ut.ee/owncloud/s/iaQ3i862pjwYgdy).

+Furthermore, NextITS offers an option to "rescue" sequences mistakenly labeled as chimeras.
+The pipeline checks if these sequences appear in other samples where they are not identified as chimeras.
+If a sequence is consistently observed, it's more likely to be a genuine biological sequence.
+You can control this functionality using the `--chimera_rescueoccurrence` parameter.

 ### Homopolymer correction